Pylons/pyramid/docs/narr/webob.rst

 Exceptions
 ++++++++++

-To facilitate error responses like 404 Not Found, the module ``webob.exc`` contains classes for each kind of error response.
+To facilitate error responses like ``404 Not Found``, the module :mod:`webob.exc` contains classes for each kind of error response.
 These include boring but appropriate error bodies.
+The exceptions exposed by this module, when used under :mod:`pyramid`, should be imported from the :mod:`pyramid.httpexceptions` "facade" module.

-Each class is named ``webob.exc.HTTP*``, where ``*`` is the reason for the error.
-For instance, ``webob.exc.HTTPNotFound``.
+Each class is named ``pyramid.httpexceptions.HTTP*``, where ``*`` is the reason for the error.
+For instance, ``pyramid.httpexceptions.HTTPNotFound``.
 It subclasses ``Response``, so you can manipulate the instances in the same way.
 A typical example is:

 .. ignore-next-block
 .. code-block:: python

-    from webob.exc import HTTPNotFound
+    from pyramid.httpexceptions import HTTPNotFound
-    from webob.exc import HTTPMovedPermanently
+    from pyramid.httpexceptions import HTTPMovedPermanently

     response = HTTPNotFound('There is no such resource')
     # or: